pmgtivo/sanskatots/Reels/VelcroSourcing_DailyVlog_Reel.md

 **Visual:** You holding the winning velcro sample up with one hand, slight smile.
 Behind you — your workspace with book designs pinned or on screen.
 Real, lived-in, authentic.

 **Dialogue (warm, direct, community-building):**
 > "Every single material going into SanskaTots books — we are choosing it the hard way.
-The right way.
 Because your child deserves nothing less.
 See you tomorrow."

 **Text overlay (final frames):**
 > *Day [X] done.
 5–6 days to Velcro delivery.*